 Erica Guyatt - The Wicked Fairy Arachnia

 Erica trained at LAMDA.
 Her theatre credits include: Boeing Boeing (Vienna's English Theatre); Bugsy Malone (Future Cinema); The Black Diamond (Punchdrunk); All I want for Christmas (Jermyn Street Theatre); Much Ado About Nothing (Globe Theatre, Neuss); The Wonderful Wizard of Oz (The Dukes Lancaster); The Importance of being Earnest and Othello (RADA Enterprises); Tombstone Tales (Arcola); We All Fall Down (UK Tour); The Shelter (UK Tour); Top Girls (Royal Court).
 Her film credits include: Shanghai and The Video.
-Robin Hood is Erica's first production with Watford Palace Theatre.
-She is very excited about being a member of Robin's merry men this Christmas!
+Erica returns to the Palace after last year's Robin Hood.

 Sheena Patel - Good Fairy Fashionista